transloadit/uppy-server/README.md

 [![Build Status](https://travis-ci.org/transloadit/uppy-server.svg?branch=master)](https://travis-ci.org/transloadit/uppy-server)

 Uppy-server is a server integration for [Uppy](https://github.com/transloadit/uppy) file uploader.

 It handles the server-to-server communication between your server and file storage providers such as Google Drive, Dropbox, Instagram, etc.

 As of now uppy-server is integrated to work with:

 - Google Drive
 - Dropbox
+- Local disk

 ## Install